Nikigo1983/Text-description-of-the-business-process/demoFour.md

   * "Yes" - switch to branch 2 .
   * "No" - proceed to step 7.
 * **Branch 2** (user): where does he want to edit his order?
-  * "In product basket" - go to step 5.
+  * "In shopping cart" - go to step 5.
   * "In catalog" - Skip to step 1.
 * **Step 7** (user): presses the "Checkout" button.
 * **Step 8** (system): opens "Delivery address" form.